Varsha-Shivhare/api-aggregation-testing/README.md

 Consider the following points when you implement the code to handle requests:

+* POST, GET, and PATCH actions should be unchanged or idempotent

+    The code that implements these requests should not impose any side-effects.
+The same request repeated over the same resource should     result in the same state.

+* POST actions that create new resources should not have unrelated side-effects

-*POST, GET, and PATCH actions should be unchanged or idempotent *If a POST request is intended to create a new resource, the effects of the request should be limited to the new resource
+    If a POST request is intended to create a new resource, the effects of the request should be limited to the new resource.

+* Support content negotiation

+    The body of a response message may contain data in a variety of formats.

 POST [add user](https://documenter.getpostman.com/view/1522130/RWaHw8gN#a89157ce-0efa-c5bf-a9cf-9a4db8fdac7b)